GRIEF & GRATITUDE

 the

-We begin Friday evening @6:30pm, ending at 2pm Sunday afternoon.
+• We begin Friday evening @5:00pm, ending at 4:00pm Sunday afternoon.

-This is a profound communal ritual based upon the Truth Mandala, a part of the work of deep ecologist, activist & elder Joanna Macy (founder of the Work that Reconnects).
+• We will use movement, writing, singing, group & partner work to lead us towards the heart, or coeur, of the weekend.
+The coeur is a profound communal ritual based upon the Truth Mandala, a part of the work of deep ecologist, activist & elder Joanna Macy (founder of the Work that Reconnects).

 Registration

-Space is limited to 20 participants - register in advance to ensure your spot.
+Space is limited to 16 participants - register in advance to ensure your spot.

 investment

-$650 USD
+$750 USD

-Space is limited to 20 participants – register in advance to ensure your spot.
+Space is limited to 16 participants – register in advance to ensure your spot.

-Why Grief & Gratitude
+Why Grief Ritual

 We are in recovery on so many levels – social isolation, ecological collapse, systemic racism – not to mention our own personal grief, trauma & loss and that of our ancestral lineages.